 Wagyu tomahawk chops are served in a 32oz. and 40oz. size as well for $195 and $250 respectively.

-Mastro’s has earned 4.5/5 stars on TripAdvisor after 1,400+ reviews, rounding out our top tier of the best steakhouses on the Las Vegas Strip.
+Mastro’s has earned 4.5/5 stars on TripAdvisor after 1,500+ reviews, rounding out the top tier of the best steakhouses located directly on the Strip.

 Golden Steer (Just off the Strip): Although located just off the Strip on W. Sahara, Golden Steer is a spectacular option that many a visitor ventures out of the way for.
 Steaks at the oft-recommended steakhouse range from the mid $60s – the mid $70s.